Chemotherapy Drugs Used to Treat Arthritis

-- Rheumatrex.
-Rheumatrex -- or methotrexate -- is the chemotherapeutic drug most widely used by rheumatologists because it is effective in treating rheumatoid arthritis and certain other rheumatic diseases (such as certain forms of vasculitis, or inflammation of blood vessels), and it is relatively safe.
-Most patients can take Rheumatrex by mouth in a single, weekly dose.
+- Methotrexate (Rheumatrex, Trexall).
+Methotrexateis the chemotherapeutic drug most widely used by rheumatologists because it is effective in treating rheumatoid arthritis and certain other rheumatic diseases (such as certain forms of vasculitis, or inflammation of blood vessels), and it is relatively safe.
+Most patients can take methotrexate by mouth in a single, weekly dose.
 Some patients prefer to take it as an injection once a week.
 It’s common side effects are relatively easy to monitor, treat, and prevent.

 - Cytoxan.
-Cytoxan is a more powerful drug and has more side effects than Rheumatrex and Imuran.
-It is used to treat the most aggressive and dangerous rheumatic diseases and their complications, such as severe lupus and some forms of vasculitis.
+Cytoxan is a more powerful drug and has more side effects than methotrexate and Imuran.
+It is usually given intravenously to treat the most aggressive and dangerous rheumatic diseases and their complications, such as severe lupus and some forms of vasculitis.
 Rapidly reproducing or growing cells, such as immune cells, are destroyed by Cytoxan.
 Other rapidly reproducing cells in the body may also be affected by Cytoxan and this accounts for some of the side effects of the drug.
 Cytoxan also destroys good immune cells and this results in an increased risk of infection.

 What Side Effects Do These Drugs Have?